 - Images are crucial if you want to convey a strong message.
 Thus, having good images can make your email campaigns look even more appealing and vivid.
 Know the goals of your email campaigns and identify the results you wish to achieve.
 This will enable you to find the right balance between written content and the image you decide to feature.
 The success of an email campaign truly depends on the well-managed balance of both image and text.

-- Keep in mind: If an email campaign is text-heavy, this may overwhelm your readers.
+- If an email campaign is text-heavy, this will overwhelm your readers.
 If you loose their attention, your message may not even get across.

 Avoid using one large image as your entire email, or too many images in general

 - An email campaign that contains a lot of images and poor written content can look incredible but will be blocked by many Spam filters.
-This will cause open rates to decrease.
+This will definitely affect your open rates.
 Therefore, the best solution is to design your message with image blocking in mind, considering how your campaign will look if all the images are blocked.

 Landing pages For The Win!